 Within a couple of months, in October, we’ll be busy helping clients to make the most money possible from their holiday season trading.
 I’ve already asked my copywriting clients send me their ideas for their Christmas advertising now, so that I can pencil in their projects.

-Once you’ve got your clients organized for holiday season trading, take an hour create some plans for your Kindle publishing in 2016.
-And in 2017 too, of course.
+Once you’ve got your clients organized for holiday season trading, take an hour create some plans for your Kindle publishing.

-I originally developed this list of publishing tips for my students.
-I hope it helps you, too.
+An aside.
+I originally developed this list of publishing tips for my students in 2016.
+I hope it helps you, too — it doesn’t much matter when you read it.
+The tips hold up.

-1. Love your readers’ mailing list: one name at a time
+1. Build your readers’ mailing list: one name at a time

 We’ve often discussed your readers’ mailing list.
 In this article on front and backmatter of your ebooks, I said: